RainwayApp/web-homework/README.md

 1. You can use third-party software, frameworks, templates, and free assets all you like, so long as your solution is your own work. **React and TypeScript** are a plus.
 Just make sure to properly credit what you use, and obey licenses.
 2. The visuals are all up to you.
 If it looks pretty, that's a bonus!
 But functional is fine: we will mainly judge your code.
-3. When you're done, push your solution to a repo under your personal github account and send us an email linking us to it.
+3. When you're done, push your solution to a repo under your personal github account and send us an email at work-at [at] rainway.com linking us to it.
 4. Include instructions for how to build (if appropriate) and run your solution.
 5. If you have any more questions before or while crafting your solution, don't hesitate to get in touch with us.
 6. Have fun!